Discover the Hidden World: Soil Ecosystems and Earth’s Biodiversity

 2023-10-06 23:00:00

 A joint research team including the Swiss Federal Research Institute published research results showing that more than half of life on Earth lives in the soil.
-It is estimated that about 63% of animals in the class Earthworms live in the soil.
+It is estimated that regarding 63% of animals in the class Earthworms live in the soil.
 Provided by Getty Image Bank

 In Greek mythology, Gaia, the goddess of the earth, is also the goddess of creation and creation.
 This is because she believed that the earth is the foundation on which countless living things are born and live.